adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 now).
 You’re under no obligation to keep their secret.
 If you ever reveal it, and the confider finds out, they reduce their Trust in you by one.
 ```

+We're going to need an alternative sort of "health" track.